A HELOC for Home Improvement: Spring Cleaning

 Spring is right around the corner, and that means it’s time to get your home in shape.
 Spring cleaning is a time for cleaning, organizing and improving your living space.
 From adding a new deck to renovating your kitchen, there are so many projects to consider.
 However, spring cleaning home improvements can be costly.
 Depending on the size and scope of your project, you might need to borrow money.
 You can use a HELOC to help finance your spring cleaning plans.
-Learn more about how to use a HELOC to improve your home.
+Learn more about how to use a HELOC for home improvements.

 - You can fund your spring cleaning projects with a home equity line of credit (HELOC).